zhec9p/modernized-battle-messages/README.md

 - BELL.wav by kgeshev -- https://freesound.org/s/378799/

 #### Special Thanks
-- Aelysya for the French translations.
+- Aelysya for the French translations